One Last Ride

-"One Last Ride" is the series finale of the television sitcom Parks and Recreation.
-It serves as the 12th and 13th episodes of season 7 and the 124th and 125th overall episode of the series.
+"One Last Ride" is the two-part series finale of the television sitcom Parks and Recreation.
+It serves as the 12th and 13th episodes of the seventh season and the 124th and 125th overall episodes of the series.
 It was written by lead actress Amy Poehler and series co-creator Michael Schur, the latter of whom also directed the episode.
-The series finale first aired on NBC in the United States on February 24, 2015, when it was watched by 4.15 million viewers, making it the most-watched episode of the season and the highest-rated episode since "Campaign Ad" of season four.
+The series finale first aired on NBC in the United States on February 24, 2015, when it was watched by 4.15 million viewers, making it the most-watched episode of the season and the highest-rated episode since "Campaign Ad" of the fourth season.

 With the majority of the season being spent closing long-running storylines, this episode serves as a standalone plot while also saying goodbye to both the characters and the city of Pawnee.
 The episode received acclaim from critics.

 Plot

 Present (2017)

 The gang all gather inside the parks department before business hours, as many of them are leaving Pawnee, to reminisce about their time together there.
 A citizen comes in, saying that a swing set behind his house on a playground has been broken for about three months.
 Leslie (Amy Poehler) sees this as an opportunity for them all to go on one last mission together as she is worried these people will never be together again in the same room at the same time.
 The gang agrees, with Leslie saying goodbye to everyone on the way to getting it fixed.
 After fixing the swing, the group gathers for a picture together and Ben asks Leslie if she is ready.
 In the last shot of the series, Leslie smiles at the camera, and says "Yes.
 I'm ready."